-The keel-laying of the fourth EPF, Fall River was held in May 2013 and the ship was launched in January 2014.
-Acceptance trials were completed in July 2014 and the vessel was delivered to the US Navy in September 2014.
-Keel for the fifth ship in the class, USNS Trenton (T-EPF 5) (ex-JHSV 5), was laid in March 2014 and the vessel was launched in September 2014.
+The keel-laying of the fourth EPF, Fall River, was held in May 2013, and the ship was launched in January 2014.
+Acceptance trials were completed in July 2014, and the vessel was delivered to the US Navy in September 2014.
+The keel for the fifth ship in the class, USNS Trenton (T-EPF 5) (ex-JHSV 5), was laid in March 2014, and the vessel was launched in September 2014.
 It was delivered to the US Navy in April 2015.